packetjanitor/JNPRFastFabricDeployment/Base-Configuration/uh-oh/README.txt

 You can redeploy everything with the ~./Build-Fabric.sh~ command from the Base-Configuration prompt.

-If that fails, to the get the network back to the base configuration state.
+If that fails, to the get the network back to the known good/ base configuration state.
 I have created this nuclear option to help you start over.
 ~python3 config-devices.py~

+This option deletes the configuration that we've added in every device but keeps our access together.
+The groups feature is untouched so we can just put everything back with the ~./Build-Fabric.sh~ command from the Base-Configuration prompt.